DEFRA/ffc-development-guide/docs/development-patterns/containers.md

 All microservice repositories created from the [FFC Node template](https://github.com/DEFRA/ffc-template-node) will include this `Dockerfile` already configured.

+Teams should use the LTS version of Node.js as the base image for their microservices.
+This is to ensure that the microservice is supported for the longest period of time and regular security updates are applied.

 ## Docker Compose

 [Docker Compose](https://docs.docker.com/compose/) is a tool for defining and running multi-container Docker applications using yaml configuration files.